nineneel/rania-website/plan.md

-# Rania Travel Website - Folder Structure Plan
+# RANIA Website - Folder Structure Plan

 ## Project Overview
-This is a travel website built with Vite + React template for Rania Travel services.
+This is a travel website built with Vite + React template for RANIA services.

 ## Folder Structure